Marcao02/complaw-deeptech/linear_state_machine_language/examples/safe/smtlib/README.md

 Second, because the "but excluding, for this purpose" line excludes the current KISS.

-Third, because most convertible instruments excude themselves and their classmates from the capitalization computation.
+Third, because most convertible instruments exclude themselves and their classmates from the capitalization computation.
 Safes do explicitly.
 KISSes don't make the exclusion explicit, but exclusion would be consistent with standard practice.

 ### Mutually Recursive Definitions